-- Research thoroughly.
-Find out how much it usually costs to buy the car you want, considering insurance, registration and taxes, and then learn what to look for in a used car or how to pay less for a new car.
+- Research.
+Find out how much it usually costs to buy the car you want, considering insurance, registration and taxes.
+Then learn what to look for in a used car or how to pay less for a new car.

 - Filter your search.
 Narrow down your search by selecting a specific color, price range, number of miles and brand.

 - Find more options.
 When buying from a dealership, your choices are limited to whatever is available on that lot.
 You have more choices when you go online and will still be able to view the car in person before you buy.